kuzzleio/kuzzle/doc/2/guides/getting-started/2-store-and-access-data/index.md

 order: 200
 ---

-# Store and access Data
+# Store and Access Data

 Now that Kuzzle is running, we are going to create some documents.